azagniotov/jlpt-reading-practice/README.md

 # JLPT Reading Practice

-The app is essentially a comprehensive digital reading companion for JLPT students, offering multiple ways to interact with Japanese text while providing the scaffolding needed for language learning through features like pronunciation guides, translations, and audio support.
+The https://azagniotov.github.io/jlpt-reading-practice/ is essentially a comprehensive digital reading companion for JLPT students, offering multiple ways to interact with Japanese text while providing the scaffolding needed for language learning through features like pronunciation guides, translations, and audio support.

 ## Core Features